Fish stuffed with rice in the oven. Stuffed fish. Hot fish dishes. Recipes, photos. Whole stuffed fish

 • air temperature not lower than +12 degrees;

-Pelargonium is very fond of warm and bright window sills.
-It is quite comfortable for her, but in winter the flower tolerates coolness better (the permissible mode is +8 ... +10 ° C).
-When there is not enough light, pelargonium stops blooming or gives small, rare and not so bright flowers.
+Pelargonium loves warm and bright window sills.
+It is quite comfortable for her, but in winter the flower tolerates coolness better (permissible mode is +8 ... +10 o C).
+When there is insufficient lighting, pelargonium stops blooming or produces small, sparse and not so bright flowers.

 At home, the flower should be protected from direct sunlight.
-Pelargonium needs space, so make sure that other green pets do not interfere with it.
+Pelargonium needs space, so make sure that other green pets do not disturb it.

-Water the flower should be only when the topsoil dries up.
-An excess of moisture leads to rotting of the roots, which the plant will immediately tell you about, showing weakened sluggish leaves.
-Reduce watering in winter.
-Pelargonium quite easily tolerates a lack of moisture.
+The flower should be watered only when the top layer of soil dries out.
+Excess moisture leads to rotting of the roots, which the plant will immediately inform you about, showing weakened, flaccid leaves.
+In winter, watering is reduced.
+Pelargonium tolerates lack of moisture quite easily.

 The soil should be nutritious, containing garden soil, sand and peat.
-A large layer of drainage should be laid at the bottom of the pot, occasionally the soil needs to be loosened - this will ensure oxygen access to the roots of the plant.
+A large layer of drainage should be placed at the bottom of the pot; occasionally the soil should be loosened - this will ensure access of oxygen to the roots of the plant.
 It is important to choose the right pot size.
-It depends on the size of the root system.
-For geraniums, small containers are more suitable.
+It depends on the volume of the root system.
+Small containers are more suitable for geraniums.

-We hope that after reading our article, you will figure out which flower grows on your windowsill - pelargonium or homemade geranium.
-Caring for these plants is simple, and their visual appeal is finding more and more admirers among flower growers.
+We hope that after reading our article, you will understand which flower grows on your windowsill - pelargonium or home geranium.
+Caring for these plants is easy, and their external attractiveness is finding more and more admirers among flower growers.

-Some plants in the people are called not quite correctly.
-For example, at the word "geranium" many have associations with a well-known indoor flower growing in a pot on the window and spreading a peculiar smell.
+Some plants are not called correctly by people.
+For example, when hearing the word “geranium”, many people have associations with the famous indoor flower, growing in a pot on the window and spreading a peculiar smell.
 However, the true name of this plant is more intricate - pelargonium.
-Where does the geranium grow in this case?
-Why is a home flower called incorrectly?
+Where, then, does geranium grow?
+Why is the home flower called incorrectly?
 And what is the difference between geranium and pelargonium?
 Let's try to figure this out.

-The fact is that once upon a time both plants were called geraniums.
-Indeed, there are certain similarities between them.
+The fact is that once upon a time both plants were called geranium.
+And indeed, there are certain similarities between them.
 In this regard, special emphasis is placed on the shape of the seed pod - in both cases it resembles an elongated crane's beak.

-But at some point, botanists, for very good reasons, identified some of the geranium species as a separate genus, and all the flowers of this group began to be called pelargoniums.
-The big difference between the two plants is indicated by at least the fact that they cannot be crossed.
-When trying to conduct such an experiment, no seeds are formed.
-The family of both representatives of the flora is the same - geraniums.
-This is what a geranium looks like:
+But at some point, botanists, for very good reasons, separated some of the geranium species into a separate genus, and all the flowers of this group began to be called pelargoniums.
+The big difference between the two plants is evidenced by the fact that they cannot be crossed.
+When attempting such an experiment, no seeds are formed.
+Both representatives of the flora have the same family – geraniums.
+This is what geranium looks like:

 Geranium